msgarpandy/commclassroomOP/README.md

 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
 - Manish Singh says that awesome work you are doing for the community.
+- this is just an example to create merge conflict